 Reflecting on where we have been also leads to reflection about where we should next head.
 As an institution, VLS continues to build on the diversity of its alumni, training the next generation of advocates and problem solvers.
 We are taking education and scholarship to a higher level—examining the hard issues that confront our country and our world, from our broad and multi-disciplinary perspective.

 One of the many issues that VLS has committed to studying, food, is something many of us take for granted, something that is a struggle for others, and something intimately tied to almost every hot-button issue making headlines today.
 Having just finished the winter holiday season, we know that food brings us together, and yet it also pulls us apart.
 The VLS Center for Agriculture and Food Systems (CAFS) will work to bridge those divides, to draw on the diversity of our many alumni, particularly those working on food and agricultural issues, and to directly tackle the many interrelated environmental, social, regulatory, health, immigration, political, and cultural issues tied up in that simple concept of "food."

 I hope this issue of Loquitur gives you plenty of food for thought.

 Karis L. North ’95, President

 Vermont Law School Alumni Association

-(Reproduced from Loquitur (Summer 2013))
+(Reproduced from Loquitur (Winter 2013/14))